scaleapi/llm-engine/docs/guides/completions.md

 from llmengine import Completion

+# errors occurring before streaming begins will be thrown here
 stream = Completion.create(
     model="llama-2-7b",
     prompt="Give me a 200 word summary on the current economic events in the US.",